-There are electrodes behind the knobs on your stove that can be damaged by harsh chemicals, heavy scrubbing, or excess water, causing short outs and possibly even electrocuting you.
+There are electrodes behind the knobs on your stove that can be damaged by harsh chemicals, heavy scrubbing, or excess water, creating the potential for short-outs and the risk of electrical shocks to anyone around the appliance.
 The same goes for electric ranges with open heating coils, as well as the inner workings of your oven.
-Always follow this rule of thumb: Careful cleaning around attachments!
+Always follow this rule of thumb: Be careful cleaning around attachments!

 Oven Cleaning Conundrums

-Is it self-cleaning?
-What does that even mean?
-Here’s the short version: A self-cleaning oven has a cycle that will superheat the oven over a period of time to incinerate any food particles inside.
-If you choose to use this function, ensure you follow the manufacturer’s suggested procedure.
+Is your oven self-cleaning?
+A self-cleaning oven has a cycle that will superheat the oven over a period of time to incinerate any food particles inside.
+If you use this function, ensure you follow the manufacturer’s suggested procedure.
 After it is complete and fully cooled, wipe down the inside to remove any remaining residue.

 Don’t Be a Turkey

 In the end, a little elbow-grease will go a long way toward increasing the lifetime of your range.
-Keep it up, and have a safe & happy Thanksgiving!
+Keep it up, and have a safe and happy Thanksgiving!